kubedb/docs/docs/guides/mysql/pitr/volumesnapshot/archiver.md

 $ kubectl apply -f volumesnapshotclass.yaml
   volumesnapshotclass.snapshot.storage.k8s.io/longhorn-snapshot-vsc unchanged
 ```

+Note: Ensure that the VolumeSnapshotClass is provisioned with the same storage class driver used for provisioning your MySQL database.
+In our case, we are using the longhorn storage class as our database provisioner, with the driver set to `driver.longhorn.io`.

 # Deploy MySQL
 So far we are ready with setup for continuously archive MySQL, We deploy a mysqlql referring the MySQL archiver object